kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Streaming analytics:**

-The taxi drivers might be interested in finding the pickup areas of those rides, where the passagers usually gives more **tips**.
-So, here I am going to develop a streaming analytics for the **taxi drivers (my customers)**, where they will be able to see the status quo of total tip amount paid by the passengers for the rides which started in these pickup location.
-So that, if they want, they can go to such places in the hope of earning more.
+The taxi drivers might be interested in finding the pickup areas of those rides, in which the passagers usually gives more **tips**.
+So, here I'm going to develop a streaming analytics for the **taxi drivers or a company devloping an app for the drivers (my customers)**, where they will be able to see the status quo of total tip amount paid by the passengers for the rides which started in these pickup location.
+So that, if a driver wishes, he can go to such vicinties in the hope of earning more based on the idea that these areas might have more corporate offices or the passagers living in these areas are relatively rich and generous.

-To be more clear, the taxi drivers will be able see the top **n** (my customer defines the **n**) pickup locations which resulted into highest total tips, updating in near real-time.
+To be more clear, the taxi drivers will be able see the **top n** (my customer defines the **n**) pickup locations which resulted into highest total tips, updating in near real-time.

 **Batch analytics from the historical output of Streaming analytics:**